yoavnir/specs2016/README.md

 News
 ====
-xx-XXX-2019: Version 0.5 alpha is here
+01-Oct-2019: Version 0.5 alpha is here
 --------------------------------------
 What's new:
-* Functions with missing arguments and variable number of arguments
+* Functions with elided arguments and variable number of arguments
 * Specification path
-* Record formats
+* Support record formats and locales
-* Locale support
+* New functions: fmt for formatting numbers. next and rest for formatting records. @cols and @rows.
 * Bug fixes

 15-Aug-2019: Version 0.4 is here